Oak Grove Jane Doe: Initial findings

-2004 reopening
+2004 reopening and further progress

 In 2004, the case was formally reopened by the Clackamas County Sheriff’s Office.
 In a 2017 interview with Clackamas County Sheriff’s Office Sergeant John Krummenacker, it was revealed that evidence in the case—including the location of the woman's clothing, jawbone, dentures, and other remains—were unknown.
 It is believed the evidence was lost sometime in the 1950s.
 Krummenacker commented: "The end result is this–there's a middle-aged woman that was brutally murdered with a blunt force trauma blow to her head.
 Then [she] was sawn up, cut up, dismembered and thrown in this river like a piece of garbage."

 In the 2016 book Murder and Scandal in Prohibition Portland: Sex, Vice & Misdeeds in Mayor Baker's Reign it was written that "no new leads" have surfaced in the woman's murder, and "there is little hope of ever being able to solve the case" based on the lack of living witnesses and the loss of remains and other physical documentation.

+In September 2025, workers at the Oregon State Police Medical Examiner’s Office discovered that the woman had likely been buried under a headstone which reads "UNKNOWN WOMAN 1946" at Mountain View Cemetery in Oregon City, Oregon in 1951, using digital records from the user-generated website Find a Grave.
+Before this development, her remains were considered to be lost, including her mandible which had been intentionally retained for identification purposes, and a DNA sample was not on file for her.
+She was exhumed from the cemetery on September 22, 2025, in preparation for modern anthropological and forensic analysis.